UnderGrounder96/Database-Simulation/README.md

 	It is possible to pre-test the entire Python program by using the following code in the command line:

 	~/Project$ python test.py
-	[Database version : 5.7.21-0ubuntu0.16.04.1]
+	[This programs assumes that the database is connected via localhost] [Database version : 5.7.21-0ubuntu0.16.04.1]
+	[Congratulations!
+The connection was established.]

 	If the output is not similar to the one above, please check the previous installation instructions.
 	In a later section of this readme should be official links for Python, MySQL, Pip and MySQLdb.